shabeer-syed/shabeersyed/index.md

 categories: [Welcome!]
 ---

 I am a Clinical Psychologist and a Researcher in Epidemiology with an interest in child and adolescent mental health and long-term health outcomes of adverse childhood experiences.
-This website is currently acting as a holder for this webdomain name and any potential future projects.
+This website is currently acting as a holder for this webdomain name only, with potential to expand with any future projects.

 ## Psychologist